Zheoni/cooklang-chef/docs/cli.md

     chef serve --open
     ```
     This starts a web server and opens it in the default web browser.
 You can
     edit the recipe files and it will automatically update the web on save.
-The
-    web server also exposes a REST API for the recipes.

     ![](../images/webui.png)

-    This is intended for personal or home use for a couple or reasons:
+    This is intended for personal or home use for a because:
     - No strict protection is used.
     - There is no caching, so every request the recipe file is read from the
     disk and parsed.